dogeystamp/dots/README.md

 ## Installation

-Copy all the folders in here (including hidden ones like .config) to your home directory.
+Symlink all the files in src/ to your home directory using the provided dotinstall.sh script, or manually.
-You don't need .git, and you probably don't need my scripts in .local/bin.
+Otherwise, copy them manually to your home directory.

 After, install the programs that I have dots for.
 A list is provided in the programs file.